|

 send word if he needs our assistance.

-Haldir went straight to the Guard House and selected his troops:
+Haldir went straight to the Guard House and selected the most

-You have half an hour, he said, to take leave
+You have half an hour, he told them, to take

-Valandil had known that he would find Wilawen in the Healing
+Valandil knew that he would find Wilawen in the Healing Room.

-Room.
-Shortly after arriving in Eryn Carantaur, the woman had
+Shortly after coming to live with him in Eryn Carantaur, the

-persuaded Master Dínendal to let her assist him by preparing
+to let her assist him by preparing medicines and by tending to

 It will depend how long it takes us to move the bodies,

-I think I can keep busy until then.
+I think I can keep myself busy until then.
 She smiled.
-Be

 Is there something you are not telling me?

-have to postpone our trip to Minas Tirith, he said, lifting
+We will have to postpone our trip to Minas Tirith, Faer

-Just one of the many disadvantages of being betrothed to
+That is just one of the many disadvantages of being

-a elven warrior, said Wilawen, grinning against his chest.
+betrothed to a elven warrior, said Wilawen, grinning

 The door opened behind them.